riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/Course/030_repeater/en/60_conclusion.md

 ## Summary

-- `Repeater` is dothtml's equivalent of a `foreach` loop.
+- `Repeater` is the DotHTML equivalent of a `foreach` loop.
-- DataContext changes implicitly to an item inside the item template.
+- Binding Context changes implicitly to the current item inside the item template.
-- Some property values get sent over from the user, these must be initialized carefully.